my-rubber-toe/IReNE/README.md

 ## Running Compose

-Ensure that all contianers have their respective Dockerfile placed in their directories.
-Run `docker-compose up -d` to start all containers.
+Clone all the repositories under the same directory and ensure that all contianers have their respective Dockerfile placed in their directories.
+Follow the instruccions on each of the directories configuring the Dockerfiles.

+Make sure you have the **docker-compose.yml** and **nginx.conf** file in the main directory.

-When you run `docker-compose` on a docker-compose.yml file, a network is created for the containers created and it is added as an interface bridge to the deployment system.
+When you run `docker-compose up` on the docker-compose.yml file, a network is created for the containers created and it is added as an interface bridge to the deployment system.
 To identify this new interface, run `ifconfig` and spot the interface that starts with `br-XXXXXXX`.

 Copy the interface name and run the following command to add it to the trusted interfaces of the firewall: